rdwrcode/next-electron/README.md

 ```

 * electron-next: ensures that Electron can handle next.js' output in the renderer
-* electon-is-dev: change the main process' behavior depending on the environment the application is running in
+* electon-is-dev: changes the main process' behavior depending on the environment the application is running in

 Now let's check.
 ```
 npm start
 ```
-Do you get this?

 ![hello](https://github.com/rdwrcode/next-electron/raw/master/images/hello-electron.png "Hello Electron")